 Teachers are responsible and accountable for the progress and development of the pupils in their class, including where pupils access support from teaching assistants or specialist staff.
 Both the teaching staff and the support assistants have an integrated role in curriculum planning and in supporting the child's learning.
-They are fully involved in the identification, curriculum differentiation and assessment of pupils with SEN. They work together with the SENCO to formulate and review IEPs and to maintain a class SEN file that is kept in the classroom for reference by staff including supply staff and students as appropriate.
+They are fully involved in the identification, curriculum differentiation and assessment of pupils with SEN. They work together with the SENCO to formulate and review IEPs and to maintain other SEN records and information.